redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

        sudo echo "stack ALL=(root) NOPASSWD:ALL" >> /etc/sudoers.d/stack
        sudo chmod 0440 /etc/sudoers.d/stack

+If you have previously used the host machine to run TripleO's devtest setup, then that could potentially conflict with the scripts installed from RDO packages.
+It is recommended to clean up from any previous devtest runs by deleting ~/.cache/tripleo and making sure there is no $TRIPLEO_ROOT defined in your environment.

 ## Virtual Host Installation

 1. Add export of LIVBIRT_DEFAULT_URI to your bashrc file.